mggg-states/NH-shapefiles/README.md

 *	`SSEN16R`: Number of votes for 2016 Republican state senate candidate
 * `GOV18D`: Number of votes for 2018 Democratic gubernatorial candidate
 * `GOV18R`: Number of votes for 2018 Republican gubernatorial candidate
+* `EC20D`: Number of votes for 2020 Democratic executive council candidate
+* `EC20R`: Number of votes for 2020 Republican executive council candidate
+* `GOV20D`: Number of votes for 2020 Democratic gubernatorial candidate
+* `GOV20R`: Number of votes for 2020 Republican gubernatorial candidate
+* `PRES20D`: Number of votes for 2020 Democratic presidential candidate
+*	`PRES20R`: Number of votes for 2020 Republican presidential candidate
+*	`SEN20D`: Number of votes for 2020 Democratic senate candidate
+*	`SEN20R`: Number of votes for 2020 Republican senate candidate
+*	`USH20D`: Number of votes for 2020 Democratic US House candidate
+*	`USH20R`: Number of votes for 2020 Republican US House candidate
+* `SSEN20D`: Number of votes for 2020 Democratic state senate candidate
+*	`SSEN20R`: Number of votes for 2020 Republican state senate candidate
 * `TOTPOP`: Total population from 2010 Decennial Census
 * `NH_WHITE`: White, non-hispanic, population from 2010 Decennial Census
 * `NH_BLACK`: Black, non-hispanic, population from 2010 Decennial Census